apache/nuttx/boards/arm/stm32f7/stm32f746g-disco/README.txt

     This configuration uses USART1 for the serial console.
     USART1 is connected to the ST-link virtual com inside board.h to remove the need of a extra serial connection to use this board.
-    From the nsh comand line execute the lvgldemo example:
+    From the nsh command line execute the lvgldemo example:

       nsh> lvgldemo